 A well-maintained property can help mitigate damage.
 Be sure gutters and downspouts are secure and clear of debris.
 Keep trees and shrubs well-trimmed so they are more wind resistant.
 Be sure the battery backup for your sump pump is working to prevent drain backups.

 When it’s safe to visit the property, you may find broken windows, holes in the roof, or standing water.
-Use tarps to cover openings in case of additional rain, or secure with plywood to discourage thieves from accessing the property.
+Use tarps to cover openings in case of additional rain, or secure them with plywood to discourage thieves from accessing the property.
 Water can cause mold to form quickly, so act swiftly to dry out wet items.
 Put furniture on blocks, remove area rugs, and bring in a water pump and fans.

 Wildfire loss mitigation

 Over 7.1 million acres burned during the 2021 wildfire season.
-If you invest on the West Coast or within a mountain zone, there are regular maintenance practices that can create a “defensible space” around your properties.
+If you invest on the West Coast or within a mountain zone, there are regular wildfire maintenance practices that can create a “defensible space” around your properties.

 Keep the area around the home clear of dead vegetation, dried leaves, pine needles, ground debris, and anything that will burn.
 Remove tree limbs that overhang the roof, and keep the roof and gutters clear of branches and debris.